7 White Mountains Swimming Holes For Those Lazy, Hazy, Days of Summer

 Cascade Park - North Woodstock

-This family-friendly spot on the Saco River can be hard to spot as you are driving, but as you drive West on 302 from Bartlett you will pass Sawyer Rock Picnic Area on your left.
-Directly after that, keep your eyes out for the dirt pull-over parking on the right-hand side (you’ll probably see some cars there) you will see a small pull-off on the right, and will probably see cars parked there.
+This family-friendly spot on the Saco River can be hard to spot as you are driving, but as you travel west on 302 from Bartlett through Crawford Notch, you will pass Sawyer Rock Picnic Area on your left.
+Directly after that, keep an eye out for the dirt pullover parking on the right-hand side (you’ll probably see some cars there).
 Take a short walk down the dirt path and you will come to a beach, sunning boulders to jump from, and large pools of water to swim in.

 Swim under the Smith Covered Bridge at this swimming spot on the Baker River.
 There is ample parking on either side of the bridge as well as a sandy beach.
 This is a great spot to swim, tube, or kayak, or simply relax on the beach.